rgibson2/pychell_rvs/README.rst

 ===========
-pychell_rvs
+pychell_rvs; The tldr;
 ===========

-The tldr; Extracts radial-velocities from reduced 1-dimensional echelle spectra by forward modeling the full single orders.
+Extracts radial-velocities from reduced 1-dimensional echelle spectra by forward modeling the full single orders.
 This code can be adapted to a wide variety of spectrographs.
 For more information on adapting this code, see link here.

 ============
 installation